Finite torsors over strongly $F$-regular singularities: On the existence of a maximal cover

-The second proof will be a little journey, so we will need some preparatory discussion.
-First, recall that all unipotent group-schemes admit a central normal series whose intermediate quotients are (isomorphic to) subgroups of $\mathbb{G}_a$ \cite[14.21]{MilneAlgebraicGroups}, in particular abelian.
-In view of this, we will show \autoref{thm.UnipotentTorsors} first in the abelian case, and the general case is obtained from this one by induction on the order.
+The second proof relies on unipotent group-schemes admitting a central normal series whose intermediate quotients are (isomorphic to) subgroups of $\mathbb{G}_a$ and in particular commutative; see \cite[14.21]{MilneAlgebraicGroups}.
+In view of this, we will show \autoref{thm.UnipotentTorsors} first in the commutative case and obtain the general case by doing induction on the order.